-Learning all of this information might be tough if you don't have a game plan.
-Here are some tips for getting the most out of your time.
+Learning all this information might be tough if you don't have a game plan.
+Here are some tips for getting the most out of your AP Psychology prep.

 To succeed in AP Psychology, you must have excellent recall of a large library of terms.
 Some of these are constants of human behavior that you didn't know had official names, and others are more obscure terms for the biological components of psychological responses.

-It’s critical to be fluent in the terminology surrounding every concept if you want to end up with a high score.
+It's critical to be fluent in the terminology surrounding every concept if you want to end up with a high score on the AP exam.
 You should also know the names of prominent psychologists and understand their contributions to the field.

-Of course, you can always write out your own physical flashcards if you prefer to do things the old fashioned way!
-This may be more effective because writing down definitions helps to reinforce your memory.
+Of course, you can always write out your own physical flashcards if you prefer to do things the old-fashioned way!
+This might be more effective since writing down definitions helps to reinforce your memory.

-The concepts in this course will show up in your daily life when you make decisions, interact socially, get stressed about schoolwork (very meta!), or really do anything.
+The concepts in the AP Psychology course will show up in your daily life when you make decisions, interact socially, get stressed about schoolwork (very meta!), or really do anything.

-Don’t go over a section of notes once, quiz yourself, and then decide that you’re done with it forever.
-Every few topic areas, circle back and do a holistic review of everything you’ve learned so far.
+Don't go over a section of AP Psych notes once, quiz yourself, and then decide you're done with it forever.
+Every few topic areas, circle back and do a holistic review of everything you've learned so far.
 Make a point of constantly refreshing your memory so that nothing gets lost in the shuffle.
-You can use the complete review sheets I’ve linked at the end of the notes section as resources for these review sessions.
+You can use the complete AP Psychology review sheets I've linked at the end of the notes section as resources for these review sessions.